I often recommend VO2 max and threshold power interval training as the most effective training methods.

 You get more focus and quality into your remaining training sessions

-If you do more training at a competitive intensity, you will begin to ride your bike faster, feel more comfortable in the peloton, sit in a more aerodynamic position and gain vital experience to handle your bike in more stressful situations.
+Do more training at a competitive intensity.
+As a result, you will begin to ride your bike faster, feel more comfortable in the peloton, sit in a more aerodynamic position and gain the necessary experience to handle your bike in more stressful situations.

-There is also a positive psychological side effect to riding fast; you teach your brain to ride fast and maintain full concentration when you ride your bike.
-Imagine what adaptations your brain makes when the majority of your training is low or moderate intensity?
+There is also a positive psychological side effect to riding fast; you teach your brain to ride fast and maintain concentration when you ride your bike.
+Imagine what adaptations your brain makes when most of your training is low or moderate intensity?

 Your success ratio increases when you perform fewer and shorter training sessions.
-It is a good feeling to know that you have followed the scheduled plan and that is much easier when you do not train a huge amount.
-It might sound obvious, but many riders are actually pretty stressed up struggling to follow a longer, over-ambitious training plan.
+It is a good feeling to know that you have followed the scheduled plan, and that is much easier when you do not train a considerable amount.
+Unfortunately, many riders are pretty stressed, struggling to pursue a more extended, over-ambitious training plan.